libp2p/rust-libp2p/datastore/README.md

 The struct returned by the `query` method implements the `Stream` trait from `futures`, meaning that the result is asynchronous.

-> **Note**: For now the `get` and `has` methods are theoretically blocking, but the only
+> **Note**: For now the API of the `get` and `has` methods makes them potentially blocking
->			available implementation doesn't do any I/O. Maybe these methods will be made
+>           operations, though the only available implementation doesn't block.
+The API of these
-> 			asynchronous in the future, if deemed necessary.
+>           methods may become asynchronous in the future if deemed necessary.

 ```rust
 extern crate datastore;